 Thomson Reuters/Refinitiv Eikon allows you to monitor real-world market trends and download historical data (stock prices, indices, macroeconomic indicators, etc.) for research purposes.

 Both accesses are available here.
 Alternatively, you can "Sign In" to your MyRefinitiv profile here (go to: "Products" - "Refinitiv Eikon" - "See product details" and install the Eikon app or click "Launch product" for the Web Access).

 For new users of the Eikon database, regular introductory online tutorials are held twice a year.
 The focus is on database control and effective data retrieval and download.
 The tutorials take place on February 25 and October 20 (unless it is the weekend) from 9:30 a.m. to approximately 11 a.m. online via Microsoft Teams.
-Alena Štifterová will guide you through the tutorial.
+Alena Štifterová from Refinitiv Czech Republic will guide you through the tutorial.
 It is recommended to have a functional version of Eikon with MS Excel Datastream Add-On installed on your personal computer.

 Useful online resources:

 - Refinitiv Learning Centre: on-demand videos and webinars where students can freely register and take advantage of live training with instructors and specific questions on the topic.

 - Refinitiv Training: online tutorials.